matthewestes33/expressnotetaker/README.md

 This application requires installation

-A sample HTML page can be found here: https://matthewestes33.github.io/notetaker/
+A sample HTML page can be found here: https://matthewestes33.github.io/expressnotetaker/

-All elements of the project can be examined here: https://github.com/notetaker/teamprofilegen/
+All elements of the project can be examined here: https://github.com/matthewestes33/expressnotetaker

 ## Credits

 Referenced documentation and tutorials:

+Express 5.x - API Reference: https://expressjs.com/en/5x/api.html

 ## Features